Smangaliso-bit/Pulse-App/README.md

-# Pulse-App
-This is a project that was created by a group and i was the part of that group.
-The Pulse app uses a user's pulse to detect their mood.
+This is where i store all the media of the projects that i can't host as yet.